Calycanthus floridus

-Calycanthus floridus, or commonly known as the eastern sweetshrub, Carolina all spice, or spice bush, is a species of flowering shrub in the family Calycanthaceae.
+Calycanthus floridus, or commonly known as the eastern sweetshrub, Carolina allspice, or spicebush, is a species of flowering shrub in the family Calycanthaceae.
 It is identifiable by its dark red flowers and fragrant scent.
-It is non-invasive and is found in the Southeastern United States region.
-The Nature Conservancy considers its conservation status to be G5, indicating it is at low risk of extinction.
+It is non-invasive and is found in the Southeastern United States.
+The Nature Conservancy considers its conservation status to be G5, globally secure, indicating it is at low risk of extinction.